 She opened her own law firm in Provo, Buhler Thomas Law, P.C., after practicing law for more than 20 years.

-Buhler-Thomas said she realized there were many immigrants who were misinformed about their legal obligations and wanted to help them understand the importance of creating a road map for their future.
+Buhler-Thomas said she realized there were many immigrants who were misinformed about their legal obligations and wanted to help them understand the importance of creating a road map for their futures.

 “I do these seminars because there are international students who come to America who are not familiar with our immigration laws,” Buhler-Thomas said.
 “Many times, they want to stay here in the United States after they earn their degree.”